mprires/LION_f/README.md

 ```
 **Thresholding Feature ✂️**

 LION is also equipped with a thresholding feature to refine your segmentations.
-With the -t flag, you can apply thresholding of SUV 4 for FDG and SUV 1 for PSMA.
+Adding -t to your command, applies thresholding of SUV 4 for FDG and SUV 1 for PSMA.

 **Important:** Thresholding is only supported with DICOM or SUV NIfTI inputs!
 If you don't require thresholding, feel free to use any LION-compliant input.